WordPress Pricing in 2023 – How Much Does a WordPress Website Cost?

-Started as a simple blogging tool, WordPress has evolved into a site-building platform and a comprehensive Content Management System (CMS).
-Powering over 42% of all websites, the platform lets you build any type of site, from a small blog to a robust online store.
+Started as a simple blogging platform, WordPress has evolved into a flexible site-building platform and a comprehensive Content Management System (CMS).
+It lets you build any site, from a small blog to a robust eCommerce store.

 Since WordPress is very popular for many use cases, you might wonder how much it costs to build a WordPress site.
 However, calculating WordPress costs is not as straightforward as it seems.
-The core WordPress software is technically free, some external costs will occur.
+The core WordPress software is technically free, but some additional costs will occur.

-Calculating the cost of a WordPress website will help you determine your budget and optimize marketing efforts.
-With this in mind, we’ll go over everything that goes into WordPress pricing, such as web hosting, WordPress themes, and other extensions.
+With this in mind, we’ll go over everything that goes into WordPress website pricing, such as WordPress plans, domain name, themes, and other extensions.
 We will also quickly compare the pricing models of the two WordPress platforms, WordPress.org.
 And WordPress.com.

-The former is a self-hosted platform, meaning users must host their websites using hosting provider services.
-In contrast, WordPress.com is hosted by Automattic.
+WordPress.org is a self-hosted version of WordPress, meaning users must host their websites with a chosen hosting provider.
+In contrast, all WordPress.com sites are hosted by Automattic.

-With this in mind, the pricing for both platforms varies – first, let’s go through WordPress.com pricing.
+With this in mind, the pricing for both platforms varies.
+First, let’s go through WordPress.org pricing.

-Although you can set up a free WordPress site with WordPress.com, you must subscribe to the premium plans to run a website for commercial purposes.
-The pricing for these plans ranges between $4-$45/month.
+You can set up a website with the free plan.
+However, you must subscribe to one of WordPress’ paid plans to run a website for commercial purposes with a custom domain name.
+The WordPress pricing tiers range between $4-45/month.

 Each premium plan includes a free domain name for a year and unlimited email support.
 Moreover, the Premium, Business, and eCommerce plans also come with Google Analytics integration, premium themes, and live chat support.